Emil Jula

-Emil Gabriel Jula (3 January 1980 – 22 August 2020) was a Romanian professional footballer who played as a striker and coach.
+Emil Gabriel Jula (3 January 1980 – 22 August 2020) was a Romanian professional football player and coach who played as a forward.

 Career

 Early career

 Jula was born on 3 January 1980 in Cluj-Napoca, Romania and began playing junior-level football at local club Universitatea.
 He made his Divizia A debut on 17 October 1998, playing for "U" under the guidance of coach Tiberiu Poraczky in a 3–1 away loss to Național București.
 The team was relegated at the end of the season and he went on loan to Unirea Dej.

 In 2000, Jula had to put his career on hold for approximately one year due to military service.
 During this time he was deployed to maintain order at various events, including at a Cluj derby match between his former side, Universitatea, and CFR Cluj in Divizia B. Following this period, he weighed 120 kilograms and was considering quitting football.
 However, an offer from Divizia C club, Cuprirom Abrud, changed his mind.
 After seeing in a newspaper that his former club, "U" Cluj was organizing a trial, Jula chose to participate and coach Ioan Sabău kept him in the squad for the 2003–04 Divizia B season.